Extending the reach of FASER, MATHUSLA, and SHiP towards smaller lifetimes using secondary particle production: Details of modeling

 \subsection{Primary production of the LLPs}

 Light new physics particles can be produced in high-energy hadronic interactions in a number of processes.
 The dominant production channels depend on the BSM model of interest and on the mass of the LLP.
+We begin our discussion by considering the primary production of dark photons.
+As shown in \cref{tab:processes}, in models involving dark bremsstrahlung of $A'$ or containing a secluded dark Higgs boson, these processes determine the primary flux of $\textrm{LLP}_2$ identified with a dark photon itself.
+In addition, the intermediate production of on-shell $A^\prime$s is a crucial step leading to primary fluxes of $\chi_1$s and $\chi_2$s in the scenario with inelastic DM.

-\paragraph{Dark photons} Given our focus on $\textrm{MeV}-\textrm{GeV}$ mass range dark photons, the dominant production processes relevant for our simulations are:
+\paragraph{Dark photons} Given our focus on $\textrm{MeV}-\textrm{GeV}$ mass range dark photons, the dominant production processes relevant for our simulations are the following:

 \begin{description} \item[Meson decays] Light dark photons can most efficiently be produced in rare decays of mesons, if kinematically available.
 We simulate meson distributions produced in $pp$ collisions at the LHC and $pN$ collisions with the molybdenum target at SHiP with the Monte-Carlo (MC) event generator \texttt{EPOS-LHC}~\cite{Pierog:2013ria}, as implemented in the \texttt{CRMC} simulation package~\cite{CRMC}.
 In our simulations, we take into account possible rare BSM decays of pions, $\eta$ and $\eta'$ mesons, as well as vector mesons $\rho$ and $\omega$.
 We focus on the dominant decay channels $\pi^0,\eta,\eta'\rightarrow\gamma A'$ and $\rho,\omega\rightarrow\pi A'$.